 Developing our product programs is a time-consuming, expensive and uncertain process that takes years to complete.
-We only recently received a Complete Response Letter with respect to the NDA for our lead product candidate, Furoscix, and addressing the deficiencies identified therein will require further use of capital, and even if we are successful will require time and effort that will delay our ability to begin generating revenue.
+In the post-action Type A meeting held with the FDA to discuss the Complete Response Letter for our lead product candidate, Furoscix, the FDA asked us to conduct additional human factors studies and a dose delivery validation study with the recently modified sc2Wear Infusor.
+These actions will require further use of capital, and even if we are successful will require time and effort that will delay our ability to begin generating revenue.
 Even if Furoscix or any of our other product candidates are approved, we may incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we may be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.

-We plan to continue to use our existing unrestricted cash (including the net proceeds from our completed initial public offering) primarily for the continued development of Furoscix to address the deficiencies identified in the Complete Response Letter, automation necessary to increase capacity for our sc2Wear Infusor, research and development, including for our infectious diseases program and for working capital and other general corporate purposes.
+We plan to continue to use our existing unrestricted cash (including the net proceeds from our completed initial public offering) primarily for the continued development of Furoscix to address the deficiencies identified in the Complete Response Letter, including conducting additional human factors and dose delivery validation studies, to implement the automation necessary to increase capacity for our sc2Wear Infusor, research and development, including for our infectious diseases program and for working capital and other general corporate purposes.
 We will be required to expend significant funds in order to commercialize Furoscix, as well as other product candidates we may seek to develop.
 In any event, our existing unrestricted cash (including the net proceeds from our completed initial public offering) may not be sufficient to fund all of the efforts that we plan to undertake, including the development of any of our other product candidates.
 Accordingly, we may be required to obtain further funding through public or private equity offerings, debt financings, royalty-based financing arrangements, collaborations and licensing arrangements or other sources.
 We do not have any committed external source of funds.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.